ece-student/Team-16/docs/lab1/lab1.md

 ## Helpful links and References
-This page gives an overview of servos and rotation angles: [Servo](http://www.seattlerobotics.org/guide/servos.html)
+This website gives an overview of servos and rotation angles: [Servo](http://www.seattlerobotics.org/guide/servos.html)